 Next, when installing the rain sensor, we recommend placing it in an open area where it won’t be impacted by any trees above or any other structures.
 This will allow the rain/weather sensor to accurately detect precipitation and other weather data without being skewed due to a tree stopping the precipitation from registering within the device.
 Essentially, we recommend leaving your rain sensor installation to the experts at Conserva Irrigation of Southwest Florida.

 Give yourself peace of mind in knowing that your sprinkler system is only running when necessary.
-With our free, 12-point system inspection, we’ll also ensure that you don’t have any sprinkler head issues and that your sprinkler system’s controller is programmed correctly.
+With our free, Comprehensive system inspection, we’ll also ensure that you don’t have any sprinkler head issues and that your sprinkler system’s controller is programmed correctly.
 If you don’t adjust your sprinkler system to account for the rainy season (differing watering durations), it’s important to do so.
 Your system shouldn’t have the same run times during the rainy season as it does during the dry season.
 This will ultimately lead to overwatering during the rainy season or underwatering during the dry season.

 Additionally, we can show you smart irrigation technology can make your sprinkler system operate autonomously and make those adjustments on its own.
 Wouldn’t it be nice to never have to worry about tinkering with your sprinkler system’s controller ever again?